 When displayed at the start/finish line, a red flag signifies an immediate halt of the session due to a dangerous condition such as a flooded track or a car blocking the track.
 Corner workers around the track will display black flags when this happens, and all cars are required to stop racing and slowly return to the pits.
 The lap in progress is discarded, and the field reverts to the order of the previous lap when racing resumes.
 If the race has run more than 50 percent of the laps, the chief steward has the option to declare a complete race if track conditions are not expected to improve.
 If a race has run less than 50 percent, it will be concluded on another date.

 RED AND YELLOW FLAG

-In sim racing, when a majority of the racers choose to restart, usually after a bad accident which puts most of the cars out of the race.
+In sim racing, when a majority of the racers choose to restart, usually after a bad accident that puts most of the cars out of the race.

-A stainless steel plate used between the carburetor and the intake manifold to limit the amount of fuel and air reaching the engine.
-It is used to slow down the race cars on certain high speed NASCAR tracks like Daytona Speedway.
+A stainless steel plate is used between the carburetor and the intake manifold to limit the amount of fuel and air reaching the engine.
+It is used to slow down the race cars on certain high-speed NASCAR tracks like Daytona Speedway.

-A vertical flap attached to a Indy car wing for increased downforce.
+A vertical flap attached to an Indy car wing for increased downforce.
 Please see Gurney Flap.

 To gun an engine.
 As a noun, "revs" is short for "revolutions per minute."